HermenegildoDaCruz/Project-Management-App/README.md

 ✅ Edit existing project details

-✅ Delete projects when completed or no longer needed
+✅ Delete projects.

-✅ View all projects in an organized way
+✅ View all projects.

 The main goal is to provide a simple and practical solution for tracking deadlines, making project management more efficient.